cisco/cisco-network-puppet-module/README.md

 ##### `safi`
 Neighbor Sub Address Family Identifier (SAFI).
 Required.
 Valid values are string.
 Valid neighbor SAFIs are `unicast` and `multicast`.
 Note that some AFI/SAFI address-families may not be supported with some neighbors; e.g. an ipv6 neighbor may not support an ipv4 multicast address-family.

+##### `additional_paths_receive`
+`capability additional-paths receive`.
+Valid values are `enable` for basic command enablement; `disable` for disabling the command at the neighbor_af level (it adds the `disable` keyword to the basic command); and `inherit` to remove the command at this level (the command value is inherited from a higher BGP layer).
+This property is not supported on IOS XR.

+##### `additional_paths_send`
+`capability additional-paths send`.
+Valid values are `enable` for basic command enablement; `disable` for disabling the command at the neighbor_af level (it adds the `disable` keyword to the basic command); and `inherit` to remove the command at this level (the command value is inherited from a higher BGP layer).
+This property is not supported on IOS XR.

 ##### `advertise_map_exist`
 Conditional route advertisement.
 This property requires two route maps: an advertise-map and an exist-map.
 Valid values are an array specifying both the advertise-map name and the exist-map name, or simply 'default'; e.g. `['my_advertise_map', 'my_exist_map']`.
 This command is mutually exclusive with the advertise_map_non_exist property.
+This property is not supported on IOS XR.

 ##### `advertise_map_non_exist`
 Conditional route advertisement.
 This property requires two route maps: an advertise-map and a non-exist-map.
 Valid values are an array specifying both the advertise-map name and the non-exist-map name, or simply 'default'; e.g. `['my_advertise_map', 'my_non_exist_map']`.
 This command is mutually exclusive with the advertise_map_exist property.
+This property is not supported on IOS XR.

 ##### `allowas_in`
 `allowas-in`.
 Valid values are true, false, or an integer value, which enables the command with a specific max-occurrences value.
 Related: `allowas_in_max`.